Locate a grave MUSEUM OF THE FALLEN

 CompuServe

-It connected millions to the online world a decade before the web — then lost the consumer market to AOL and was quietly absorbed in 1998.
+It introduced the GIF format and connected millions to the online world a decade before the web — then lost the consumer market to AOL and was quietly absorbed in 1998.

 1969 CE died 1998 CE · 29 years